Find Cheap SR-22 Auto Insurance Quotes in Illinois

 - Excessive tollway fare evasions

 There are a few alternatives to filing an SR-22 available in Illinois, though they are costly.
-You can deposit $70,000 in cash, securities, a surety bond or a real estate bond as a guarantee.
+You must still maintain the standard car insurance requirements, but you can deposit $70,000 in cash, securities, a surety bond or a real estate bond as a guarantee.

 Additionally, if you move out of state, you can file an affidavit that will waive your responsibility of filing an SR-22 in Illinois.
-However, most states have SR-22 or similar requirements, so chances are you'll need to purchase SR-22 coverage in your new home, as well.
+However, most states have SR-22 or similar requirements, so chances are you'll still need to purchase SR-22 coverage in your new home.